Zaki Rostom: Biography

 His hobby of acting started when he was a student in the baccalaureate; in 1924 he joined the National theater group, and in 1925 joined the Ramses theater group.

-Rostom's best known roles include an aristocrat tyrant husband in the Egyptian adaptation of Anna Karenina; Ezz El Dine Zulficar's The River of Love (1960), a powerful brutal landlord in Youssef Chahine's Struggle in the Valley (1954), a bully merchant opposite Farid Shawki in The Tough (1957), a sneaky drug lord in Pier No. 5 (1957), and the loving father opposite Salah Zulfikar who played the villain role in Me and My Daughters (1961).
+Rostom's best known roles include an aristocrat tyrant husband in the Egyptian adaptation of Anna Karenina; Ezz El Dine Zulficar's The River of Love (1960), a powerful brutal landlord in Youssef Chahine's Struggle in the Valley (1954), a bully merchant opposite Farid Shawki in The Tough (1957), a sneaky drug lord in Pier No. 5 (1957), and the loving father opposite Salah Zulfikar who played the villain role instead in Ana wa Banati (1961).

 He was chosen by the Paris Match French magazine in the mid 1940s as one of the best ten international actors.

 In the last 10 years of his life he suffered from hearing impairment and severe depression.
 He lived in isolation and spent his time reading until he suffered a heart attack and died on February 16 of 1972 at the age of 68 years.